stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 | Klay Thompson  |         640|        329|     51.40625|
 | Draymond Green |         346|        171|     49.42197|

-Looking the data for 2 pointers, Durant and Thompson attempted the most shots.
+Looking at the data for two point field goal, Durant and Thompson attempted the most shots.
 Durant threw a total of 643 shots, making 60.65% of the shots.
 Thompson made 51.40% of his total 640 shots.
-Iguodala had the least amount of 2 pointers, but the highest shot percentage of 63.81% out of 210 shots.
+Iguodala had the least amount of two point field goals, but the highest shot percentage of 63.81% out of 210 shots.
 Curry and Thompson were in the middle, both with over 50% shot accuracy.
 Green had the lowest shot percentage of 49.42%.

 The table below displays the three point field goal effective shooting percentage of all five players.
 Once again, it includes the same labels as the overall effective shooting table.